tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 USE GRAPH financialGraph

 CREATE OR REPLACE QUERY q1b () SYNTAX v3 {
+  //think the FROM clause as a table with column (a)
+  // you can group by using a and its attribute.
   SELECT a.isBlocked, count(*) INTO T
   FROM (a:Account)
   GROUP BY a.isBlocked;